edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/supplementary-info/advanced-options.md

 ## RTSP Auth
 The device service allows for rtsp stream authentication using the [rtsp-simple-server](https://github.com/aler9/mediamtx).
 Authentication is enabled by default.

+### Secret Configuration
-To configure the username and password for the authentication when buiding your own images, edit the fields in the 'configuration.yaml'
+To configure the username and password for the authentication when buiding your own images, edit the fields in the 'configuration.yaml'.
+This shoudl only be used when you are in non-secure mode.

+!!! warning
+    Be careful when storing any potentially important information in cleartext on files in your computer.
+In this case, the credentials for the stream are stored in cleartext in the `configuration.yaml` file on your system.
+    `InsecureSecrets` is for non-production use only.

 !!! note
     Leaving the fields blank will **NOT** disable authentication.
 The stream will not be able to be authenticated until credentials are provided.